agneym/react-loading/README.md

 - **Small Size**

-  The whole library is about [20kB minified](https://bundlephobia.com/result?p=@agney/react-loading). _But you would never need the whole bundle._
+  The entire library is about [20kB minified](https://bundlephobia.com/result?p=@agney/react-loading). _But you would never need the whole bundle._

   The library is build to be treeshakeable that when you use one or two of the bundled loaders, you would have **less than 1kB** in your bundle.